 |Age 66-75||$5,000 to $99,999 (term insurance)

 $5,000 to $50,000 (whole life insurance)

 The price you pay for the convenience of getting approved for life insurance with no medical exam can vary.
 In some cases, it could be just a couple dollars more per month.
 In a worst-case scenario, you’re looking at a 30-40% increase.

-See below for an example comparison of $100,000 20-year term policies.
+See below for example comparisons of 20-year term policies.

 *20-year term rates above are for a healthy non-smoking male.
-Rates are accurate as of 1/01/2018 and are provided for illustrative purposes only.
+Rates are accurate as of 3/05/2019 and are provided for illustrative purposes only.